 After high school I barely made it into a special program for “late bloomers” at Boston University.
 I suddenly became a star student, the one who set the curve at exam grading time.
 Perhaps overly cocky, I applied to super-selective Amherst College, and somehow I got in.

 The ‘eternal’ rainforest.
 After college I joined the Peace Corps.
 I was posted to a town on the edge of the central highlands that was home to an international agricultural institute.
 It was also close to the rain forest.
 I loved exploring this world of shadows where everything was new and strange, even the calls of the birds.
-I only recognized the smell of the forest, that same intoxicating mix of decomposing vegetation and humid air that I remembered as a child visiting the Bronx Botanical Garden.
+Except the smell, that is.
+It was that same intoxicating mix of decomposing vegetation and humid air that I remembered as a child visiting the Bronx Botanical Garden.

 That was a real story, much more compelling than a forest that just goes on and on.

 Mystery in a mangrove swamp.
-After a few jobs and a longish stint in Europe, I moved to the Maryland suburbs of Washington, D.C.
+After graduate school at Columbia University, a few jobs, and a longish stint in Europe, I moved to the Maryland suburbs of Washington, D.C.
 I was now the editor of the magazine of an international organization, the Inter-American Development Bank.
 Somehow I got pretty much carte blanche to travel about Latin America, wherever my interests led.
 Mostly this meant going direct from the airport to the back country.
 No time to waste in the capital cities.

 My encounters with tricksters became more frequent.
 In the Galapagos, for example, I arrived still clinging to my cartoonish image of an island paradise and shrine of evolutionary theory, sacred and untouchable.
 Then things started to get real.
 First off, it turned out that the islands were harsh and inhospitable.
 Jagged lava beds shredded my running shoes.
 I could almost feel the erupting magma.